lbologna/hbp-sp6-guidebook/source/online_usecases/subcellular_level/subcellular_app/subcellular_app.rst

   1.1   setParam kCa 1
   1.102 setParam kCa 0

-Above mentioned model with geometry and simulation configuration can be found in `Public models` as `CaM_Ca_spatial` model.
+The above mentioned model with geometry and simulation configuration can be found in `Public models` as `CaM_Ca_spatial` model.

 Results
 =====================

-Simulation result (available when sim has been started with live updates) can be downloaded as well as inspected with integrated:
+Simulation results (available when sim has been started with live updates) can be downloaded as well as inspected with integrated:

 - cumulative per-observable concentration chart